Judicial aspects of race in the United States: Racial construction and immigration

 In 1751, American Benjamin Franklin classified the world's population into four different colors: black, tawny, swarthy, and white.
 Franklin classified as the French, Germans, Russians, and Swedes as swarthy, as he only considered the English as white.
 During the first major waves of immigration to the United States, ethnicities now generally considered white were not thought of as such, including Southern and Eastern Europeans.
 The new populations came from Eastern and Southern Europe and were Catholic and Jewish, as opposed to the majority population in the United States of Northern and Western European and African American Protestants.
 The popularity of eugenics as well as the perception that the new groups were undermining American culture and values led to their classification as nonwhite.
 That gave the government the opportunity to attempt to curtail the immigration of specific groups by using the National Origins Formula.

 Two factors contributed to the eventual acceptance of the new groups as white.
 They proved their racial distinction from and superiority to blacks by supporting slavery and engaging in violence toward free blacks.
 That behavior was especially noted among the Irish.
-Secondly, they participated in the Civil War, demonstrating their patriotism and commitment to America and their ability to be a part of American society.
+Secondly, they participated in the Civil War, demonstrating their patriotism and commitment to the United States and their ability to be a part of American society.

 Importantly, the era also saw the Yick Wo v.
 Hopkins case in 1886, the first case in which the US Supreme Court ruled that a law that was race-neutral on its face but administered discriminatorily to be an infringement of the Equal Protection Clause.
 Although the law that banned wood laundries did not specify a certain race, it resulted in specifically radicalized impacts, and Yick Wo's lawyers discovered that the Chinese were singled out within the recorded minutes of the meeting.
 The case established that a law with unequal impact is discriminatory and therefore unconstitutional, and it also strengthened the equal protection outlined in the 14th Amendment.